 questions for class discussion

 1. What were the costs and benefits of the industrial transformation of the post–Civil War era?
-See section Examining the Evidence on page 531.
+(See section Examining the Evidence on page 531.)

 2. Should industrialists such as Vanderbilt, Carnegie, and Rockefeller be viewed as “robber barons” or “captains of industry”?
-See boxed quote on page 522.
+(See boxed quote on page 522.)

 3. Was the growing class division of the time a threat to American democracy?
 Why or why not?